opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 `skewness` | An asymmetric measure of the distribution of the field's values around the mean.
 `kurtosis` | A measure of the tail heaviness of a distribution.
 As the tail becomes lighter, kurtosis decreases.
 As the tail becomes heavier, kurtosis increases.
 `covariance` | A measure of the joint variability between two fields.
 A positive value means their values move in the same direction and vice versa.
 `correlation` | A measure of the strength of the relationship between two fields.
 The valid values are between [-1, 1].
-A value of -1 means the value is negatively correlated and a value of 1 means it is positively correlated.
-A value of 0 means there is no identifiable relationship between them.
+A value of -1 means the value is negatively correlated and a value of 1 means it's positively correlated.
+A value of 0 means that there's no identifiable relationship between them.

 ### percentile, percentile_ranks